 - Guardian ad Litem— Represent children in Juvenile Court abuse, neglect, and parental termination cases (occasional District Court protective orders).
 Placements in downtown SLC, W. Jordan, and Layton offices.

 - Nonprofit Legal Services – Firm handles a wide variety of civil cases with an emphasis in landlord/tenant and employment discrimination cases.

 - Holy Cross Ministries— Immigration Law assisting clients to apply for immigration benefits (DACA, UVisa) crime victims & children.
-Fluency in Spanish required.
+Fluency in Spanish preferred.

-- Immigration Firms— Assist on pro bono cases with firms practicing immigration law.
+- Immigrant Legal Services and Immigration Firms— Assist on pro bono cases with firms practicing immigration law.
 Fluency in Spanish preferred.

 - Law Office of Virginia Sudbury – Firm offering unbundled legal services, specializing in family law.
-Pro Se Clinic in commissioner’s court Tuesday 1:30 – 4:00.
+Pro Se Clinic in commissioner’s court Tuesday and Thursday mornings.

 - Utah Crime Victims Legal Clinic— Protect victims’ rights in criminal cases.

 - Utah Labor Commission – Investigate administrative cases alleging discrimination (employment/housing)